a-nodi/a-nodi/README.md

 - Cognitive science and Philosophy of mind

 ### Currently,
-- Intern at CVlab, SNU
+- Intern at CVlab, SNU (2023.09 ~ )
-- Member of G-Pos(Game dev society in POSTECH) and UNIDEV(Unified game dev society of Universities in korea).
+- Vice president of G-Pos(Game dev society in POSTECH) (2022.03 ~ )
-  Developing FLAVITY: 3D platformer FPS (2nd place in UNICON 2023)
+  Developing FLAVITY: 3D platformer FPS (2nd place in UNICON 2023).
+- Member of UNIDEV(Unified game dev society of Universities in korea) (2023.08 ~ )
+- Member of POSCAT(Algorithm & AI dev society in POSTECH) Developing Sc2 Ai bot with V-Lab(AI dev society in KAIST).
+- Member of POWER-ON(Robotics society in POSTECH) Developing Automatic Turret.

+### Previously,
+- Intern at POSTECH CVlab (2022.12 ~ 2023.2, 2023.06 ~ 2023.09)
-- Member of POSTECH AI team for 2023 POSTECH-KAIST SCIENCE WAR.
+- Member of POSTECH AI team for 2023 POSTECH-KAIST SCIENCE WAR(4:1, POSTECH WIN)
-  Devoloping Model that plays customized quoridor.
+  Devoloped Model that plays customized quoridor.

 <!--
 **a-nodi/a-nodi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.